felixtech-msp/Yaesu-Channel-List-Generator/README.md

 ## Run the application
 Open a shell on your machine and navigate to the folder containing the downloaded or self-created JAR file.

-Then run: `java -jar yaesu-channel-list-generator.jar [OUTPUT FILE]`
+Then run in a terminal: `java -jar yaesu-channel-list-generator.jar [OUTPUT FILE]`

 ## Import into CPS